Home

 17 July 2024

-The award recompenses the design and commitment by Ollie Pike from Pike Studio and the Methodist Church to offer a sustainable and creative garden respectful of the environment.
+The awards celebrate the commitment by Ollie Pike from Pike Studio and the Methodist Church to offer a sustainable and creative garden respectful of the environment.
 Amongst the key materials used are cork cladding, recycled stone pavers, recycled timber furniture, woven willow sculptures metal hedging, herbaceous plants and good pollinator species.

 The design of ‘This Garden Isn’t Finished Without You’ focuses on sustainability and climate resilience to match the Methodist Church’s ambitious environmental aims.
 The garden features climate resilient drought-tolerant planting along with sustainable materials, such as a cork-clad wall, recycled colourful stone paving and willow sculptures.